alisaifee/coredis/docs/source/handbook/pipelines.rst

-Pipelines expose an identical API to :class:`~coredis.Redis`, however the awaitable returned by calling a pipeline method can only be awaited after the entire pipeline has successfully executed, that is, after exiting the pipeline's async context manager:
+Pipelines expose an identical API to :class:`~coredis.Redis`, however the awaitable returned by calling a pipeline method can only be awaited after the entire pipeline has successfully executed, that is, **after exiting the pipeline's async context manager**:

 For example: